 We were hoping to get to the intersection with Tom’s Creek Canyon.
 It wasn’t that far off, but making our way through the brush and over and under logs was slow going.
 We turned back after hiking for four hours.

-We saw the same cows on the way back as we did on the way out, inadvertently herding them back up the canyon.
+We saw the same cows on the way back as we did when we were going in, inadvertently herding them back up the canyon.
 We were able to pass some of them, but a bunch of them accumulated at the area around the gate at which we had entered the Wilderness Area earlier in the day.
 We slowly made our way to one side of them to encourage to head back down canyon.

 There was a lot more water there than my pictures show.
 For some reason, I didn’t take many photos with water in them.
 The water was chilly, but refreshing.